gost-dom/browser/docs/why-gost.md

 user interface present validation errors to the user, or how the database layer detects conflicting updates.

-I would be relunctant to trust a system that did not have tests verifying the behaviour of the system as a whole, going through a complete "flow"; E.g., for a web shop, a flow from login to checkout.
+I wouldn't trust a system that did not have tests verifying the behaviour of the system as a whole, going through a complete "flow"; E.g., for a web shop, a flow from login to checkout.

 In my experience, a good TDD process leaves little to add, requiring possibly only a handful of such tests written after code was developed.